aetperf/aetperf.github.io/_posts/2023-09-06-Calculating-daily-mean-temperatures-with-scikit-learn.md

 ---

-The goal is of this post is to predict the daily mean air temperature TAVG from the following climate data variables: maximum and minimum daily temperatures and daily precipitation, using Python and various machine learning techniques available in [scikit-learn](https://scikit-learn.org/stable/).
+The goal is of this post is to predict the daily mean air temperature TAVG from the following climate data variables: maximum and minimum daily temperatures and daily precipitation, using Python and some machine learning techniques available in [scikit-learn](https://scikit-learn.org/stable/).

 Our dataset comes from the [Climate Data Online Search](https://www.ncei.noaa.gov/cdo-web/search) provided by the National Centers for Environmental Information (NCEI), a U.S. government agency that manages an extensive archive of atmospheric, coastal, geophysical, and oceanic data.
-Specifically, we've gathered data from the Lyon station, located at St Exupery airport, spanning from 1920 to the present day.
+Specifically, they have gathered data from the Lyon station, located at the Saint-Exupéry airport, spanning from 1920 to the present day.

 The key variables we'll be working with are: